DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 - Great story about learning how to fight the war in Iraq.
 - While the US military had grown toward strict hierarchy and siloing of information, that was disastrous for the US response to Al Qaeda in Iraq.
 - If even the US military is learning to trust its people, we probably should too.

+Dev 🟡⇒ ⇐🔵 Ops

+Note:
+The bad old way of doing things was to minimize deployments, which led to huge changesets, which is very risky, which leads to complex and bureaucratic phase-gates, sign-offs, and go/no-go meetings.
+The DevOps thing is aimed as simplifying and letting a small set of people accomplish meaningful things.

 ### Locality